Matlab and Python Import Utilities

-Importing .rec Data Into Matlab or Octave
+Importing Trodes Data Into Matlab (or Octave)

 imported_data = readTrodesExtractedDataFile('example_recording.spikes_nt2.dat');